erigontech/erigon/README.md

    * E.g. "eth, rpc: make trace configs optional"

-Please see the [Developers' Guide](https://github.com/ethereum/go-ethereum/wiki/Developers'-Guide) for more details on configuring your environment, managing project dependencies, and testing procedures.
+Please see the [Developers' Guide](https://github.com/ethereum/go-ethereum/wiki/Developers'-Guide) for more details on configuring your environment, and testing procedures, also see [golang modules](https://github.com/golang/go/wiki/Modules) for managing project dependencies.

 ## License